 As my guide and I approached the turn-off from the main road into the village there was predictably a large display of animales and animalitos from which to make my purchases.
 Although I intended to buy something, most of my time would be spent wandering through the village itself talking to the inhabitants and, I hoped, seeing pottery being made.

 I must have timed my visit unfortunately because we wandered through what seemed like the whole village and saw nobody making pottery.
 Then as we turned a corner a woman and her young daughter were both busy at work — not shaping or firing but painting their animales and animalitos.
 They were used to seeing foreigners with cameras but, as always, I sought permission before using mine.
 In the end I took many photos of the woman and of her daughter.
-Some of those photos were posed but, as I often find, the best one wasn't.If you enjoyed reading this article, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Some of those photos were posed but, as I often find, the best one wasn't.If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!